Siem Reap is the main access city for the magnificent temples of Angkor, and a popular launching pad for onward travel into Thailand.

-For many adventurous travellers, the allure of an unspoilt and little-explored country is irresistible.
+For many adventurous travellers, the allure of Cambodia & Laos holiday to this unspoilt and little-explored country is irresistible.
 The magnificent 'Lost City' of Angkor is undoubtedly one of the most magical tourist attractions in the world and a bucket-list destination for many, drawing hordes of travellers to Cambodia single-handedly.

 Modern-day Cambodia is the successor kingdom of the powerful Khmer Empire which ruled most of what is today Vietnam, Laos and Thailand from the 9th to 14th centuries.
 Although the country does not have the same volume of famous attractions as some of its neighbours, the Cambodian people are incredibly friendly, providing a warm welcome for travellers and authentic glimpses into their culture.